 The scientific community is relentlessly working to fight SARS‑CoV‑2.
-Miltenyi Biotec stands committed to assisting those researchers in getting on top of COVID-19.
+Miltenyi Biotec stands committed to assisting those researchers in understanding the immune cell response to COVID-19.

-SARS-CoV-2 PepTivator Peptide Pools can be used to load antigen-presenting cells and to stimulate SARS-CoV-2–specific T cells.
-The T cells can then be detected and/or isolated for further research, including analysis of T cell immunity after vaccination or monitoring the immune status after infection.
+SARS-CoV-2 PepTivator Peptide Pools can be used to investigate T cell immunity in COVID-19 after natural infection or vaccination.
+Load antigen-presenting cells with the peptides and stimulate SARS-CoV-2–specific T cells.
+The T cells can then be detected and/or isolated for further research, including analysis of T cell immune response after vaccination or monitoring the immune status after infection.
 We provide different peptide pools covering specified proteins parts of wild-type and mutated SARS-CoV-2 variants.

 |SARS-CoV-2 lineage||Protein||Sequence part||Quality grade||Product name|